 - Project Healthy Schools has now been implemented in 140 middle schools.
 A subset of MHealthy, this school-based program has benefited more than 88,500 students since its launch in 2004 and has demonstrated significant and lasting improvements in health behavior and cardiovascular risk factors.

-- Our programs have continued to achieve high marks in customer satisfaction, rating between 4 and 5 on a 5-point satisfaction scale.
+- MHealthy programs continue to achieve high marks in customer satisfaction, rating between 4 and 5 on a point satisfaction scale.

-To our staff, faculty, university leaders, and partners, we continue to be inspired by your dedication and grace.
+To our staff, faculty, university leaders and partners, thank you for your ongoing commitment and support.
 We look forward to continuing to work with you and contributing to the excellence of the university.